-A Self-Directed IRA LLC offers one the ability to use his or her retirement funds to make almost any type of investment on their own without requiring the consent of any custodian or person.
-The IRS and Department of Labor only describe the types of investments that are prohibited, which are very few.
+A Self-Directed IRA LLC offers you the ability to use your retirement funds to make almost any type of investment on your own.
+In other words, you don’t need custodian consent.
+The IRS and Department of Labor do have types of investments that are prohibited, but they are very few.

-For example, if you purchased a piece of property with your Self-Directed IRA LLC for $100,000 and you later sold the property for $300,000, the $200,000 of gain appreciation would generally be tax-deferred.
-Whereas, if you purchased the property using personal funds (non-retirement funds), the gain would be subject to federal income tax and in most cases state income tax.
+For example, if you purchase a piece of property with your IRA for $100,000 and you later sell the property for $300,000, the $200,000 of gain appreciation is generally tax-deferred.
+Whereas, if you purchase the property using personal funds (non-retirement funds), the gain is subject to federal income tax, and in most cases, state income tax.

 Self Directed IRA LLC Real Estate Tips:

-- Title of the real estate purchased should be in the name of the Self-Directed IRA LLC.
-For example, if Joe Smith established a Self-Directed IRA LLC and named the LLC XYZ, LLC, title to real estate purchased by Joe’s Self-Directed IRA LLC would be as follows: XYZ LLC.
+When you purchase real estate with your IRA, you must put it in the name of the Self-Directed IRA LLC.
+For example, Joe Smith establishes a Self-Directed IA LLC and names it LLC XYZ.
+The title to any real estate he purchases is as follows: XYZ LLC.

-- All income, gains or losses from the Self-Directed IRA LLC real estate investment should be allocated to the IRA.
+It’s always important to keep a good record of income and expenses you generate from the real estate investment.
+Whatever gains or losses that occur from the Self-Directed IRA LLC real estate investment should be allocated to the IRA.

 This Self-Directed IRA LLC Real Estate tip may go without saying: do your research.
 Perform adequate diligence on the property you purchase, especially if it’s in a state you don’t live in.

 Do you still have questions about buying real estate with your IRA that were not mentioned in this article?
 Contact IRA Financial Group at 800-472-0646.
 Or fill out the form to speak with a self-directed IRA specialist.